 If you’re looking for an entertainer to volunteer or perform for $100 to gain exposure, try someone who needs more gigs.
 I receive plenty of bookings, so I don’t need to take on free events for promotion.

 If you find a new balloon twister or clown, they might love to volunteer for a weekday event or a January weekend event to promote their services.
-Keep in mind that even new entertainers get booked during busy event times, so asking them to perform for free on a popular Saturday afternoon is similar to asking someone with a traditional Monday–to–Friday job to work a half-day without pay.
+Keep in mind that even new entertainers get booked during busy event times, so asking them to perform for free on a popular Saturday afternoon is similar to asking someone with a traditional Monday–to–Friday job to take a half-day without pay.
+You’ll probably have more luck finding an entertainer to volunteer for a weekday event, as that would be similar to asking a typical worker to volunteer on a weekend and thus not lose out on pay.

 I volunteer at approximately four events each year, mainly entertaining underprivileged children.
 One example is Give Kids a Smile, which provides free dental care to children.